 Using Your Exported Data in a CRM System

 So you’ve downloaded your Connections.csv file from LinkedIn.
 What now?
 Sitting on that file is like owning a box of parts without the instructions.
-The real magic happens when you bring that raw data into your CRM, whether it’s HubSpot, Salesforce, or another platform.
-That’s how a simple list becomes a powerful tool for building relationships and driving sales.
+The value appears when you bring that raw data into your CRM, whether it’s HubSpot, Salesforce, or another platform.
+That’s how a simple list becomes useful for building relationships and driving sales.

 But hold on.
 Don’t just rush to hit the “import” button.
 The absolute first thing you need to do is clean up that file.
 Seriously, this step will save you from a massive headache down the road and keep your pristine CRM from turning into a digital junkyard.